-Subject to the rights reserved in this RFP, the BHA will issue the Letter of Designation to the top-ranked Proposer no later than sixty (60) days after the date designated for receipt of proposals.
+Subject to the rights reserved in this RFP, the BHA will issue the Letter of Designation to the topranked Proposer no later than sixty (60) days after the date designated for receipt of proposals.
 Issuance of the Letter of Designation is subject to the approval of the BHA Administrator and HUD, and it shall be conditioned on the successful negotiation of revisions, if any, to the proposal, recommended as part of the evaluation of proposals.
-The BHA reserves the right to de-designate a top-ranked Proposer and consider designation of the next highest ranked respondent in the event of a breach of the terms of the Letter of Designation or otherwise there are grounds for de-designation as described in Section II.J above.
-The Letter of Designation shall be effective during the Designation Time Frame as described in Section II.B above.
+The BHA reserves the right to de-designate a top-ranked Proposer and consider designation of the next highest ranked respondent in the event of a breach of the terms of the Letter of Designation.
+The Letter of Designation shall be effective during the Designation Time Frame as described in Part II.B above.